 The liabilities are valued on a sex-distinct basis.
 The determination of the unisex percentage used in the payment of commuted values to non-Quebec members eligible for portability is based on the proportion of non-Quebec active and deferred vested liabilities for males and females.
 As such, the determination of commuted value liabilities on a sex-distinct basis in the solvency/hypothetical wind-up valuation is appropriate.

 Actuarial Cost Methods

 Unit credit (accrued benefit) cost method as prescribed.

 Asset Valuation Method Considerations

-Assets for solvency purposes have been determined using market value, adjusted by in-transit cash flows.
+Assets for solvency purposes have been determined using market value.